Inclement Weather or Emergency Business Closing Practices

 The employer needs to balance paying employees with the need to ensure that said employees will still have a job when the business reopens if the business is not taking in money from customers.

-So, the inclement weather policy must set expectations, present a balanced approach to employee compensation, mitigate risks for both the employers and the employees, and present a fair solution for emergency situations.
+So, the inclement weather policy must set expectations, present a balanced approach to employee compensation, mitigate risks for both the employers and the employees, and present a fair solution for emergencies.

 The inclement weather and other emergency policy should be researched, created, communicated, and signed in advance of any inclement weather or other emergency events.
 When employees know what to expect, they can plan and feel confident about the employer’s predicted actions.
 This promotes an environment of trust.